 - A. Disclose all information about the collection up front.
 Specify any restrictions/special provisions, the condition, size, and content.
 If the repository does not want the collection, follow due diligence and contact other potential recipients based on collecting scope or geographical area. - B. After an agreement is made to accept the collection, send copies of the collection file (correspondence, deed of gift, inventory) with the collection material.
+If there is any issue regarding privacy of the original donor (i.e. the donor wished to remain anonymous), the RBMS Code of Ethics requires privacy be held in confidence.
 If the collection has an OCLC catalog record, the holdings record can be transferred to the new repository.
 Complete the receiving repository's deed-of-gift or other documentation.
 Shipping costs are usually negotiated. - Consider sending a courtesy letter to the donor or the heirs explaining when and where the collection has been deaccessioned and transferred.
 Although not legally required, taking this action can promote donor relations and help to avoid problems later.
-See Appendix B for a sample letter. - D. Material should normally be donated, not sold, but if the material was originally bought, and is indeed worth the amount paid, then it is acceptable to ask a repository for reimbursement. - 2.
+See Appendix B for a sample letter.

+- D. Material should normally be donated, not sold, but if the material was originally bought, and is indeed worth the amount paid, then it is acceptable to ask a repository for reimbursement. - 2.
 Return the materials to the donor or originating agency/department.
 When contacting, be ready to reference your repository's collecting and deaccessioning policies and these guidelines.
 The repository should pay for the transfer back to the donor unless the donor explicitly offers to pay the costs of shipping.
-A repository should send the collection back to the donor/heirs/originating department if:

-- The repository does not own the collection and the donor wants it returned. - The deed of gift or other record stipulates materials be sent back to the donor. - The repository has been unsuccessful in finding a new home and destruction of the collection is not an option. - The collection is unlikely to be accepted by another repository. - The donor/creator must retain the series or collection for legal or fiscal reasons - The agency or department requested that the records be returned. - A. Remember to treat the donor or donor's heirs with respect and courtesy.
+A repository should send the collection back to the donor/heirs/originating department if: - The repository does not own the collection and the donor wants it returned. - The deed of gift or other record stipulates materials be sent back to the donor. - The repository has been unsuccessful in finding a new home and destruction of the collection is not an option. - The collection is unlikely to be accepted by another repository. - The donor/creator must retain the series or collection for legal or fiscal reasons. - The agency or department requested that the records be returned. - A. Remember to treat the donor or donor's heirs with respect and courtesy.